Woh Rehne Waali Mehlon Ki: Plot

 The successful show ran for five years.
-During the course of the first year of the show's run, the protagonist of the show is Rani Mittal (Reena Kapoor), a rich girl who gets married into a poor family and learns to adjust to lower middle class life.
-After the death of her first husband Raj Goel, her family gets her married to her husband's rich look-alike Prince Thapar.
+During the first year of the show's run, the protagonist is Rani Mittal (Reena Kapoor), a rich girl who gets married into a poor family and learns to adjust to lower middle class life.
+After the death of her first husband Raj Goel, her family gets her married to his rich look-alike Prince Thapar.